wernerkrauss/silverstripe-onepage/README.md

 ```

 ##Usage
+###Basic setup
 Define a page as page type "One Page Holder" and add some child pages.
 In the tab "Layout" you can add all extra stuff like background image, colors or css-class.
 That's all!

 ![OnePage Module CMS screenshot](https://github.com/wernerkrauss/silverstripe-onepage/blob/master/docs/images/onepage-screenshot-cms.jpg)

+###Different page types
+You can of course use any page type as a slide.
+Simply create an own template for inclusion as a slide and add the suffix "_onepage" to it's name.
+See the included file [Page_onepage.ss](templates/Includes/Page_onepage.ss)

 ##Tips
 ###Navigation and scrolling to slides